-Schools across the university offer programs and resources to foster inclusive excellence for their faculty, staff and students.
-Click on the links below to learn more about efforts within your school.
+Schools and units across the university offer programs and resources to foster inclusive excellence for their faculty, staff and students.
+Click on the links below to learn more about efforts within your school or office.

 Injustices and inequities in society are intricately related to historic legacies and current practices in how we plan, design and build communities.
 The built environment professions are uniquely positioned to “see” and eliminate these place-based injustices.
 Join us as we drive dialogue and action toward a more just and inclusive future for all.
 Learn more or contact Samina Raja, associate dean for research and inclusive excellence.